-A non-refundable diploma fee of AED 500 will be billed to students earning degrees.
+A non-refundable diploma fee of AED 600 will be billed to students earning degrees.

-Certificate Fee
+Middle Eastern Studies Certificate Fee

-A non-refundable fee of AED 300 will be billed to students to cover processing and production of the Certificates in Middle Eastern Studies and Professional Teaching.
+A non-refundable fee of AED 300 will be billed to students to cover processing and production of the Middle Eastern Studies Certificate.